sterlingdavis314/mat311-credit_card_fraud/README.md

 ## Purpose

-The layout of this project mirrors the recommended directory organization shown in **Figure&nbsp;1: Directory structure of project repository** from the assignment instructions.
+The layout of this project mirrors the recommended directory organization shown in the assignment instructions.
 It can be used as a starting point for your own work or as a reference when showcasing your skills to potential employers.
 All code is well documented and grouped by task so you can easily build upon it.

 ## Project layout